-It’s the talk of the town now.
-The highly anticipated Samsung s21 will be officially announced on January 14, 2021.
-There are three devices from the Samsung s21 series and these will be pitted against the recently successful line up of the iPhone 12 line up.
+The highly anticipated Samsung Galaxy s21 was officially announced on January 14, 2021.
+There are three devices from the Samsung s21 series and these will be pitted against the successful line up of the iPhone 12 line up.
 But will these three be enough to topple Apple’s reign?

 For those holding on to their old Samsung phones for this year’s iteration here are some of the things you should know.

 It’s all about the hype and Samsung knows how to build it.
-Prior to the official announcement which is to be held on January 14, 2021, leaks have been littering the internet.
+Prior to the official announcement which was held on January 14, 2021, leaks have been littering the internet.
 Pictures and speculations have drawn in a lot of discussions, praises and criticisms.
-But, in just a few days, all will be revealed.
+But, in just a few days, all were revealed.
 Samsung has sent out its invites but due to the ongoing pandemic, it will likely be a virtual event.

-The release date is set to be on January 29, 2021 but pre-orders will likely begin shortly after the announcement on the 14th.
+The release date was set to be on January 29, 2021 but pre-orders began shortly after the announcement.

 Last year, the Samsung S20’s prices were enough to raise a lot of eyebrows.
 This also discouraged a lot of people from getting the flagship devices which Samsung had remedied by introducing the Note 20 series at a more reasonable price.
 Now, most probably due to the economic effect by the pandemic, there are rumors that a price cut will be given to the lower-cost models.

-Speculated prices (in USD) are as follows: Samsung S21 at $899, the Samsung S21+ at $1099 and the top tier flagship S21 Ultra at $1,349.
+Speculated prices (in USD) are as follows: Samsung S21 at $899, the S21 Plus at $1099 and the top tier flagship S21 Ultra at $1,349.
 These prices are in actuality slightly lower than last year's flagship Samsung line up.

 Many have speculated that design-wise Samsung won’t lean too far away from the comfortable design language featured in the S20 line up.
 The S20 was elegant, simple, and had all the essential flagship materials and aesthetic.
 A design change is however quite likely with the S21 when considering that Apple, Samsung’s top rival, made significant changes to their iPhone 12 line up.